2019年12月英语六级第1套听力原文及题目

 Questions 5 to 8 are based on the conversation you have just heard.

-Question 7: What is the graduation rate of black male athletes?
+Question 7: What is the woman planning to do?

 5.